Fudge Caramel Brownies

 - melt the butter with chocolate or chocolate drops, don’t let it boil,

-Option I: ou need a metal bowl and a pan or a dipper; put the chopped butter and chocolate into the metal bowl; bring the water in the pan to a boil and turn off the heat, place the bowl with the butter and chocolate above the water so that the water doesn’t touch the bowl; mix it until the butter and chocolate melted; Option II: you need a pan or a dipper with the thick bottom; put the chopped butter and chocolate into the pan, simmer it, constantly stirring; the mixture shouldn’t boil.
+Option I: you need a metalor glass bowl and a saucepan; put the chopped butter and chocolate into the bowl; bring the water in the saucepan to a boil and turn off the heat, place the bowl with the butter and chocolate on top of the saucepan so that the water doesn’t touch the bowl; mix it until the butter and chocolate melted; Option II: you need a saucepan with the thick bottom; put the chopped butter and chocolate into the saucepan, put it on the low heat, constantly stirring; the mixture shouldn’t boil.

-If you use the blender - mix the ingredients at the lowest speed, so that you’ll get the homogeneous mixture without any air bubbles.
+If you use the mixer - mix the ingredients at the lowest speed, so that you’ll get the homogeneous mixture without any air bubbles.

-- mix the sugar with flour and sugar, it’s better to do it with the blender, especially if you use the wet brown sugar,
+- mix the sugar with flour, it’s better to do it with the mixer, especially if you use the moist brown sugar,

-- add the eggs one by one, continuing to whip, if you use the blender, do it at the lowest speed,
+- add the eggs one by one, continuing to whip, if you use the mixer, do it at the lowest speed,

-- pour the butter-chocolate mixture slowly, continuing to whip, you’ll get the thick tense dough without any air bubbles.
+- pour the butter-chocolate mixture slowly, continuing to whip, you’ll get the thick tense batter without any air bubbles.

-- put the dough into the baking pan and align it carefully,
+- put the batter into the baking pan and align it carefully,

-- place the caramel on the top and “cut in” it the dough, it’s better to use a knife for it in order not to cut the paper through,
+- “cut in” the caramel into the batter, it’s better to use a table knife for it, so you don't cut the paper through,

 - place the baking pan into the preheated oven,